lydell/elm-safe-virtual-dom/README.md

 `Html.Events.onClick ButtonClicked` is also easy to diff. `ButtonClicked` is just a value, so it can be compared, to know if the event listener needs to change.

-`Html.Events.onInput GotSearchInput` then? `GotSearchInput` is a _function._ Functions cannot be compared in general.
+What about `Html.Events.onInput GotSearchInput` then? `GotSearchInput` is a _function._ Functions cannot be compared in general.
 But this happens to be the _same function reference_ every time.
 So we can check for `===` reference equality in JavaScript to know if the event listener needs to change.

 `Html.Events.onInput (GotCommentInput i)` is problematic, though.
 It returns a _new_ function every time due to the partial application.
-(A lambda function would also be a _new_ function every time.)
+(A literal lambda function would also be a _new_ function every time.)
 We simply can’t know when it changes, so the event listener needs to change every time.

 (And, on the lowest level, an event handler is just a pair of an event name and a _decoder_ (that results in a message).
 So when the original elm/virtual-dom compares your event handlers, it actually has to compare _decoders._ elm/json contains a hidden `_Json_equality` only for this reason.
 My fork does not need that function.)

 Then we need to introduce `Html.map` to the mix as well.
-The original elm/virtual-dom assigns `domNode.elm_event_node_ref = eventNode`, where `eventNode` is an object with a clever system of references, where different layers of `Html.map` can mutate chains of objects that eventually results in that when an event is triggered, all mapping functions can be applied.
+The original elm/virtual-dom assigns `domNode.elm_event_node_ref = eventNode`, where `eventNode` is an object with a clever system of references, where different layers of `Html.map` can mutate chains of objects that eventually results in that—when an event is triggered—all mapping functions can be applied.
 This system is pretty difficult to grasp, and can only be fully understood for a couple of seconds at a time.
 It also hides the infamous `Html.map` bug.
 All in all, this system avoids (at least theoretically) updating event listeners on every render.
 It also avoids having to recurse into lazy virtual nodes when they haven’t changed.

 My fork takes a much simpler approach.
 As mentioned in the “New DOM node pairing algorithm” section, my fork needs to recurse into _all_ virtual DOM nodes anyway, even into lazy nodes.
 And the diffing of event decoders often doesn’t work anyway, due to passing extra data in messages (that feels pretty common).
 So my fork simply updates all event listeners every render.